RedHat-UX/red-hat-design-system/.changeset/dry-pugs-melt.md

-# Tile
+---
+"@rhds/elements": minor
+---

+Added `<rh-tile>`.

 A form of selection that can be used in place of a link, checkbox, or radio button.

-## Usage
-If the tile is not checkable, a link slotted in the image or headline slots will become the link when the card is clicked.
-Be sure to include alt text for a slotted image especially if it is wrapped in a link.

 ```html
   <rh-tile>